How we’re maintaining our services for the public and supporting companies during the COVID-19 pandemic.

 - email your completed form and payment reference to DSR@companieshouse.gov.uk

-See the form SR01 page for full instructions on how to complete your application.
+See form SR01 for full instructions on how to complete your application.

 You can still send your application by post with a cheque or postal order - but there may be a delay.

 Restricting the disclosure of your information